The Cosmos Book Club

-Past partners have included the Penguin Random House, Little A Books, Asian American Writers’ Workshop, Boba Guys, and Yooeating.
+Past partners: Penguin Random House, Little A Books, Asian American Writers’ Workshop, Boba Guys, and Yooeating

-Past authors include Crystal Hana Kim (If You Leave Me, longlisted for the Center for Fiction Novel Prize), Lisa Ko (The Leavers, winner of the PEN/Bellweather Prize for Fiction), Nicole Chung (All You Can Ever Know), Sona Charaipotra (author of “Still Star-Crossed”), and more!
+Past authors: Crystal Hana Kim (If You Leave Me), Lisa Ko (The Leavers), Nicole Chung (All You Can Ever Know) and more!

 Past Book Clubs